nodejs/node/doc/api/process.md

 process.stdin.pipe(process.stdout);
 ```

-`process.stdout` differs from other Node.js streams in important ways, see
+`process.stdout` differs from other Node.js streams in important ways.
+See
 [note on process I/O][] for more information.

 ### A note on process I/O